Uses of podcasting: Creating podcasts

-The use of social technologies allow students to shift from simply consuming media to creating it on their own.
+The use of social technologies allows students to shift from simply consuming media to creating it on their own.
 Pundits argue that student-produced podcasting can promote several powerful ideas that students can use over a lifetime.
 These include a hands-on and reflective approach to copyright and fair use in creating digital media.
 That is, they can create original content as they ethically and effectively collect and remix the work of others.
 Thus, it is argued, podcasting becomes a tool for students to think about the balance between individual rights and community benefits.
 In addition, some argue that podcasts help students learn 21st century literacy skills.
 Students, for example, can use digital audio recording and editing software to create audio dramas, news shows or audio tours.
 Within Social Studies contexts, for example, podcasting offers a means for encouraging students to question their world, to explore their intuitions about relationships between history, people and to think about things in relation to larger contexts, rather than simply focus on dates and facts.
 Educators who use podcasting with students argue that it offers learners and teachers flexibility and learner control, opportunities for learner motivation, clarity of instruction, novelty of engagement, widening of 'locations' in which learning is situated – an expansion of the temporal and spatial, engagement with and collaboration around dialogue, and opportunities for learners to get involved in construction of learning for others.